romulorvs/chained-functions/README.md

     return 3;
 }

-function sum10(curr) { // The return of the previous function will be passed to the next
+function sum10(curr) { // Getting the response of the previous function
     return curr + 10; // 3 + 10
 }

-function minus5(curr) {
+function minus5(curr) { // Getting the response of the previous function
     return curr - 5; // 13 - 5
 }